Have you ever wondered why you think the way you do?

 Qualification:

-A doctoral degree in clinical psychology, completion of
+- A doctoral degree in clinical psychology, completed internship hours, and state licensure.

 Salary Details (per month):